-The Intersection Between Computers and Humans Inspire Rudxane NFTs
+The Intersection Between Computers and Humans Inspire Rudxane's Artwork

-Learn more about the creator behind rings(∞), Tych, Disrupt, "unfinished" and more...
+Learn more about the creator behind rings(∞), Tych, Disrupt, "unfinished", Garabatos and many more generative collections...

-I was drawn to Rudxane work when I first saw his rings(∞) collection on FxHash.
-He masterfully played with math and lines to generate special ring effects.
-Each piece was minted for just 0.25 Tezos, less than $1, and the collection has commanded over 3k Tezos (~$12k) in total volume.
-He is a software developer who finds inspiration in the intersection between computers and humans and usually takes simple phrases or themes to guide his abstract compositions.
+I was drawn to Rudxane work when I first saw his rings(∞) collection on FxHash, where he masterfully played with math to produce lines that generate special ringy effects.
+He is a software developer originally from Amsterdam, who finds inspiration in the intersection between computers and humans by taking simple themes to guide his abstract compositions.

 How did you discover NFTs?